rubenvannieuwpoort/posts/heapsort.md

 		return largest;
 	}

-Notice that `max_heapify` relies on the children of the root being max-heaps, so we can't use this function to build a max-heap directly.
+Notice that `max_heapify` relies on the children of the root being max-heaps, so we can’t use this function to build a max-heap directly.
 This is easily fixed by working bottom-up: call `max-heapify` on leafs, then on the nodes one layer above that, and so on...
 Since the index of the left and right children of a node are always higher than the index of the node, we can ensure that we work bottom-up by starting at the largest index.
 Now, since the leafs are already max-heaps (consisting of a single node), we can actually skip them, by starting with the parent of the last element:

 	void build_max_heap(double *array, int n) {
 		// if n <= 1, the max-heap consists of a single node and is already sorted